 Unfortunately, the demanding schedules set forth by companies lead many truck drivers to develop sleep apnea or fatigued sleep issues that cause accidents.
 When truck crashes happen at night, the likely cause is due to a sleepy truck driver who’s trying to make deliveries on time or who’s trying to make it home.

 If you have been injured by a fatigued driver at night–or truly at any time of the day—you need to take advantage of your legal recourses to make sure that trucking companies and drivers know that it is intolerable for them to danger your life for their profit.
 Therefore, it is essential to gain experienced truck accident attorneys to properly advise you on what to do next.
 Truck companies can be a hassle to deal with, knowing fair well that their drivers carrying a large risk when driving at all hours of the day and night.
-At Dolman Law Group, we will be there for you to help you get the compensation you deserve.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we will be there for you to help you get the compensation you deserve.
 Please call us today at (727) 451-6900.

 800 North Belcher Road

 Clearwater, FL 33765